All-Hands-AI/OpenHands/README.md

 ## 🤝 How to Contribute

-Open Hands is a community-driven project, and we welcome contributions from everyone.
+OpenHands is a community-driven project, and we welcome contributions from everyone.
 Whether you're a developer, a researcher, or simply enthusiastic about advancing the field of software engineering with AI, there are many ways to get involved:

 - **Code Contributions:** Help us develop new agents, core functionality, the frontend and other interfaces, or sandboxing solutions.
 - **Research and Evaluation:** Contribute to our understanding of LLMs in software engineering, participate in evaluating the models, or suggest improvements.
-- **Feedback and Testing:** Use the Open Hands toolset, report bugs, suggest features, or provide feedback on usability.
+- **Feedback and Testing:** Use the OpenHands toolset, report bugs, suggest features, or provide feedback on usability.

 For details, please check [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## 🤖 Join Our Community

-Whether you're a developer, a researcher, or simply enthusiastic about Open Hands, we'd love to have you in our community.
+Whether you're a developer, a researcher, or simply enthusiastic about OpenHands, we'd love to have you in our community.
 Let's make software engineering better together!

 - [Slack workspace](https://join.slack.com/t/openhands/shared_invite/zt-2ngejmfw6-9gW4APWOC9XUp1n~SiQ6iw) - Here we talk about research, architecture, and future development.